datacommonsorg/docsite/tutorials/sheets_covid.md

 ![](/assets/images/tutorials/sheets_covid_tutorial_9.png)

 If you’d like to experiment more with the data and methods from this tutorial, check out <https://docs.google.com/spreadsheets/d/1yK4YCpwF2AeiaVIfINXVHXw5O3BEjPyWnCSsqonfVBM/edit?usp=sharing>.
+You can copy the spreadsheet at <https://docs.google.com/spreadsheets/d/1yK4YCpwF2AeiaVIfINXVHXw5O3BEjPyWnCSsqonfVBM/copy>.
+Note that you will need to enable the Sheets API as in Step 1 to retrieve the data for analysis.